serghine-abdelillah/Calculator/README.md

 ### JS File
-to run the js file in your terminal you need to install Nodejs from nodejs.org Open terminal and run:-
+to run the js file in your PC you need to install Nodejs from nodejs.org Open terminal and run:-

 Step 1: npm init \